RcKeller/masks-newgeneration-unofficial/resources/INSTRUCTIONS.md

 - Restyle the "Downed" tag so that it is in the same place as the cooldown bar/"Busy" would be.
 - When adding Forward to yourself, or when the GM does it, do not deduct team.
 Otherwise, make sure `@UUID[Compendium.masks-newgeneration-unofficial.moves.H7mJLUYVlQ3ZPGHK]{Aid a Teammate}` is appended to the message sent out to the chat.
 - The "Aid" feature where a player can add forward to another character by spending a team point is broken.
 The click is a no-op even if the player does have team to spend... fix this.
+- CRITICAL BUG: Players aren't advancing from 1 cooldown remaining > ready state when anything else ticks a turn.
+They SHOULD be updated anytime a turn is taken.
+- CRITICAL BUG: The "Aid" feature isn't working for players.
+Clicking the advantage button on a turn card of another player.
+This should have a disabled state if team is depleted or the player has been downed.
+They also should
+- CRITICAL BUG: Players marking Action aren't actually registering/taking their turn in the system!

 The javascript for turn-cards is also extremely messy and convoluted due to lots of iteration, please simplify.